-If an asset is owned by more than one person and any family member has unrestricted access to the asset, COC will count the full value of the asset.
-A family member has unrestricted access to an asset when he or she can legally dispose of the asset without the consent of any of the other owners.
+If an asset is owned by more than one person and any family member has unrestricted access to the asset, COC will count the full value of the asset unless the family presents evidence that the asset is not effectively owned by the family member.
+A family member has unrestricted access to an asset when they can legally dispose of the asset without the consent of any of the other owners.
+An asset is not effectively owned by a family member when (1) the asset and any income it earns accrue to the benefit of someone else who is not a member of the family and (2) that other person is responsible for income taxes incurred on income generated by the asset.